j-o-d-o/MLPipe-Trainer/README.md

 ```bash
 conda activate mlpipe_env
 ```
-For an example you can check out the Cifar-10 example in the examples folder
+For an example you can check out the Cifar-10 example in the examples folder (https://github.com/j-o-d-o/MLPipe-Trainer/tree/master/examples/cifar10)

 <a name="road_map"></a>
 ## Road Map
 - Create and generat MkDocs documentation & host documentation
 - Add tests
 - Redis cache in case data is fetched from remote source
-- Better dependency handling...